Super-Resolution Structured-Illumination X-Ray Microscopy based on Fourier Decomposition: Methodology

 \subsection{Reconstruction}

 The super-resolution reconstruction for each projection is performed using a custom Python framework designed based on the descriptions in Sec.\ \ref{sec:additionalinfo} and \ref{sec:recoveringadditionalinformation}.
 The tomographic reconstruction is computed with the software X-AID (MITOS, Munich, Germany).
 For both the test pattern acquisition and the tomography, the reconstruction procedure was performed independently for the sample and reference datasets.
-The precise grating positions used to populate the matrix in Eq.\ \eqref{eq:separation_matrix_full} were estimated using the non-iterative approach described by Wicker et al.\ \cite{wicker_non-iterative_2013}.
+The precise grating positions used to populate the matrix in Eq.\ \eqref{eq:separation_matrix_full} were estimated using the non-iterative approach described by \cite{wicker_non-iterative_2013}.
 The final image for each projection was obtained by dividing the reconstructed sample image by the corresponding reference, yielding a properly scaled result.
 After the test pattern reconstruction, the extended pass-band is sampled with an effective pixel size of $\qtyproduct{0.64x0.64}{\um}$.
 For analysis, the image was slightly rotated using a third-order spline interpolation to align the horizontal and vertical line patterns with their respective axes.
 Further, aliasing effects had to be compensated in the test pattern acquisition.
 If the PSF of an imaging system does not sufficiently suppress information outside the pass-band, aliasing artifacts may significantly influence the acquired image.
 In the case described in Sec.\ \ref{sec:demoadditional}, the effective detector pixel pitch is $\qty{1.28}{\micro\meter}$.
 Given the grating design period of $\qty{5}{\micro\meter}$, the second-order harmonic is only marginally unresolved, resulting in an aliasing artifact in the Fourier domain of the acquisition.
 In the case presented here, this can be corrected by periodically shifting the Fourier image.
 This approach effectively suppresses dominant aliasing artifacts, provided two conditions are met.
 First, the frequency may only be unresolved by a marginal distance in frequency space, thereby minimizing the required pixel shift.
 Second, the peak must be well modulated, ensuring that its information amplitude is sufficiently dominant over the unaliased sample frequencies.
-For the tomographic dataset, optimal synthetic references for each image were computed from a set of sample-free acquisitions, as described by Van Nieuwenhove et al.\ \cite{van_nieuwenhove_dynamic_2015}.
+For the tomographic dataset, optimal synthetic references for each image were computed from a set of sample-free acquisitions, as described by \cite{van_nieuwenhove_dynamic_2015}.
 In the super-resolution reconstruction and parameter estimation procedure, the PSF is assumed to be box-shaped.
+Defective pixels were corrected using a median filter.
 After reconstruction, the extended pass-band is sampled by an effective pixel size of $\qty{2.04}{\micro\meter}$.
 The three-dimensional volume was reconstructed using filtered back-projection with a Ram-Lak filter in the software X-AID.
-Ring artefacts were removed using the proprietary filter implemented in the X-AID software.